mroest/drupal-df/README.md

 Drupal Demo Framework / DF
 =========
 You should install http://drupal.org/project/df as described on https://drupal.org/node/2012876.
-But since that didn't worked for me and I went crazy on the ruby gems, chef and versions dependencies I created a couple of simple shell scripts.
+But since that didn't work for me and I went crazy on the ruby gems, chef and version dependencies I created a couple of simple shell scripts.

 Installing a LAMP server and Drupal site isn't that hard and I believe you shouldn't have to install a shitload of ruby.